3D Experiences

 Date: Fall 2025

-I used SketchUp to develop a detailed 3D model, exploring how form and materiality could shape a welcoming micro-environment.
-This included visualizing spatial flow, seating, artistic elements, and textural features that reinforced the parklet’s cultural narrative.
+I used SketchUp to develop a detailed 3D model, exploring how form and materiality could shape a welcoming environment.
 I featured the phrase “Create Your Own History” to invite visitors to participate in a community led art collage.
-The archways also reference an Ogee arch and are covered in a cork material for visitors to pin their contributions onto.

 This project demonstrates the impact of small-scale urban interventions and highlights the role of public art and design in enhancing community spaces.